 Others lost memories of what our fathers looked and sounded like.

-we took a big step forward.
-We honored our fathers by visiting the sites where they fell,
+In November 2018, we will travel to Vietnam to honor our fathers by visiting the sites where they fell,

-and found new understanding by meeting with sons and daughters on the other side.
+and to meet with sons and daughters on the other side.

 Mike's father, Army SP4 Curtis Earl Burkett, was killed on February 19, 1971 in Quang Ngai Province.
 "What I know about my Dad’s death is that he was at the edge of a river and leading a platoon.
 They were getting ready to cross the river because there were some VC

 on the other side.
 My Dad stepped in and

 was caught in a swift undertow.
 They found him 30 minutes later.
 He had drowned.
 I was four years old when he died.
 His funeral is